 You can choose to pay a professional photographer, or go the cheap way and simply take these photos yourself.
 Post them online and on Google listings, so people can see which city you’re in.
 See how Rettie, a Scottish estate agent, takes photos that include various landmarks of Edinburgh:

 Sure, it’s not strictly free; but you can choose to donate your own products or services to a specific charity rather than money.
 If it’s a strategy that makes sense, join forces with a local charity and let customers know how you’re giving back to the community.

 Remember the This is Rammy podcast?
 It’s a perfect example of creating content specific to a community.
 It’s unique, only relevant to locals and a great way to become well-known within a city.
-If podcasting is not your thing, you could consider producing videos, writing blog articles or posting social media content that is relevant to your local community.
+If podcasting is not your thing, you could consider writing blog articles or posting social media content that is relevant to your local community.

 For example, as an estate agent, you could write interesting content about the houses in your city: which ones survived the war, interesting facts about how houses used to be built and information on the most interesting buildings in your city.